 Understanding The 24 ‘Base States’

 The other major variable to consider is the amount of outs there are when each ‘base state’ occurs.
 Thus, when you overlay the 8 base states with the 3 out states, 24 different possibilities arise.
-Each one of these is then assigned a run expectancy based on:

 - How likely a run is to result based on the situation at hand

 - The run environment of the game (i.e. The average amount of runs a team should expect to score in a game – runs / game).

 BREW MATHs has taken care of all the scut work for you and has averaged every run expectancy for every base state since the steroid era ended (2003):

 Note how as the bases empty and outs accumulate, the likelihood of a run dwindles.
 The beauty of this statistic is that it can be applied to every plate appearance throughout the game.
 This allows you to figure out how valuable each player’s contributions is in real time:

 If a batter comes up with the bases loaded (1B / 2B / 3B) and NO OUTS, the stakes are as high as they can be (2.3067).
 If the pitcher strikes the hitter out, the next game state to follow will be bases loaded (1B / 2B / 3B) with ONE OUT.
 Therefore, each player is credited, as follows:

 - Pitcher: Gets POSITIVE credit for the play

 - Batter: Gets NEGATIVE credit for the play